adipola/eventhubs-producer-python/README.md

-# Eventhubs Producer with Python
+# Eventhubs Producer with Python and Key Vault

 This project demonstrate how to create an Azure EventHubs producer with Python and key vault.